When Less is More: A (Personal) Case Study

 …oh, hey ladies…let’s go….
 I’m feeling pretty good right now….

-Teammate accelerates, I stay on pace and DON’T look at my watch
+Teammate accelerates, I stay on pace and DON’T look at my

 …. let her go.
 Focus on YOUR race….